How To Build a Remote Work Strategy for Modern Teams

 9. Embrace diversity and inclusion

 Remote work allows companies to look for people outside of their typical talent pools, giving them more potential to meet their diversity and inclusion commitments.
-And if you contract independent talent, work marketplaces like Upwork have built-in tools for companies to manage their supplier diversity.

 Diversity is critical because everyone has different experiences and backgrounds, which causes them to see and show up in the world differently.
 When a company has a culture that embraces that diversity, and is committed to making everyone feel included, the business benefits.